The world's oil chokepoint,

 explains the world.

 The Strait of Hormuz carries roughly one-fifth of the world's daily oil supply through a passage 33 kilometres wide at its narrowest point.
-In April 2025, with US-Iran tensions at a decade high, I kept watching news headlines but couldn't find anything that showed me what was actually happening in the strait, in real time.
+In April 2025, with US-Iran tensions at a decade high, I kept watching news headlines but could not find anything that showed me what was actually happening in the strait, in real time.

 HormuzWatch started as a Kafka + Flink + React stack that flagged AIS anomalies.
 Then I added Claude to turn the anomaly stream into intelligible briefings.
 Then market data, prediction markets, precedent-aware context, and a second sprint that added ten new capabilities including real-time NL queries, trajectory forecasting, and an analyst geofence studio.